-This guide outline the available methods to remove specific WAF Rules, either via the Web Gui or by creating a Custom WAF Rule.
+This guide outlines the available methods to remove specific WAF Rules.
+This can be achieved by disabling the entire rule or by creating a more specific custom rule.

-In order to disable a rule we need to know the rule ID and the associated rule file.
+To disable a rule, we need to know the rule ID and the associated rule file.
 This information will be found in the WAF Audit Logs under System Configuration > Logging Options > Extended Log Files.
 The WAF Audit Log snippet below indicates that a rule has been triggered.
 The parts of the log message we are concerned with for the purpose of this article have been highlighted.

-Access denied with connection close – indicates the action taken by the LoadMaster.
+Access denied with code 403 – indicates the action taken by the LoadMaster.

 iis_attacks.conf – the rule file corresponding to the entry in the Assigned Rules under WAF Options.

 We can break the rule down into the explanation below.

 - ID specifies the specific rule that will be disabled.

 - ID RANGE specifies a range of rules that will be disabled, for example “9000-9010”.

 The steps below illustrate the rule creation and implementation using the rule ID of 949110 and the iis_attacks rule file for example purposes:

 - Create a file in your text editor, for example z_rule(s).conf, and add the line SecRuleRemoveById 949110 to it.